 Surprise!
 Or, more accurately, parenting surprises!
 After last week’s oh-so-predictable rundown of the 13 things I do less since becoming a parent, I thought I’d hurl a cat into a squad of pigeons and make this Midweek List all about ‘the 17 fathers of Ancient Greece who have inspired my unique parenting ethos’.
 Then I sat down to write the article and realised a) that I knew nothing about Ancient, or indeed modern, Greece, and b) that I only had a patchy idea as to the definition of the word ethos.

 With just 12 hours to go until my self-imposed deadline and my son due to be awake for at least 480 of those minutes it was a bona fide media crisis.
 I summoned the Father-Hood team together (read: stood in a room with two mirrors) and declared a state of emergency.
 No-one was allowed to walk out the door until we had decided on a new list topic.
 Two minutes later I began picking my nose.
 Five minutes after that I fell asleep.
 And exactly 34 minutes further on my wife woke me up and said: “Why don’t you just do that parenting surprises piece you keep wittering on about?”

 All of which brings us to the here and now.
-A time where I’m in the doghouse for burning last night’s rice and you’re getting ready to be amazed by my list of 10 parenting surprises I’ve experience since becoming a dad.
+A time where I’m in the doghouse for burning last night’s rice and you’re getting ready to be amazed by my rundown of 10 parenting surprises I’ve experience since becoming a dad.